jan-revay/initPC/README.md

 ## OSes and distributions

 Currently, the main focus of the initPC script is a well-tuned **Ubuntu 24.04 with GNOME resp.
 CLI, and Windows 11**.
-Some other Debian-based distros are also supported to various degrees.
-Still, initPC scripts for other OSes/distros are not maintained as much & the support might be completely dropped in the future.
+Some other Debian-based distros are also supported to various degrees, but initPC scripts for other OSes/distros are not maintained as much & the support might be completely dropped in the future.

 ## Branches